ahr9n/react-todo/README.md

 ## Getting Started

 After cloning the repository, refer to the project folder and:
-  * Install needed packages to run the app: npm i
+  * Install needed packages to run the app: `npm install`
-  * Run the app in the development mode: python3 manage.py migrate
+  * Run the app in the development mode: `npm start`

 _Implemented with nvm@0.39.2, node@18.12.1 and npm@9.1.2_